-There are 25 cadres today: 22 single-state cadres, 2 joint cadres (AGMUT and Assam-Meghalaya), plus Telangana (carved from undivided AP in 2014) and the J&K cadre merged into AGMUT in 2021.
+There are 25 cadres today: 23 state-based cadres and 2 joint cadres (AGMUT and Assam-Meghalaya), including Telangana (carved from undivided AP in 2014); the J&K cadre was merged into AGMUT in 2021.
 Under the DoPT 2026 OM, they are distributed across 4 alphabetical Groups.
 UP has the largest sanctioned strength (652), Sikkim the smallest.

 The full cadre map (DoPT 2026 grouping)